 After the relevant background checks and on certain occasions, discussions will be made with the relevant inspectors and architectures around the area.
 A due diligence report should be drawn up, and, all with the help of an experienced and expert property lawyer, you can be assisted in obtaining a mortgage loan if needed, which will help facilitate the finances involved in purchasing the property.

 What differences are there between Spanish conveyancing and the UK?

-You may look at how conveyancing works in Spain and come to the conclusion that the process is very similar, if not identical as to how conveyancing happens in the UK.
+You may look at how Spanish conveyancing works and come to the conclusion that the process is very similar, if not identical as to how conveyancing happens in the UK.
 However, one big difference is that it is highly likely that you will be unable to attend all of the processes in person and may need to communicate with your lawyer internationally.
-This is something we are more than happy to do here at Manzanares Lawyers.
-We will always give you as much information as you need, as we understand that it sometimes cannot be possible that you’re present for all steps of the conveyancing process.
+This is something we are more than happy to do here at Manzanares Lawyers, as we will always provide assistance with Spanish conveyancing queries.
+We will always give you as much information as you need, as we understand that it sometimes cannot be possible that you’re present for all steps of the Spanish conveyancing process.